A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 Graviton fluctuations around flat spacetime have been studied long ago, see \cite{Feynman:1963ax,DeWitt:1967yk,DeWitt:1967ub,DeWitt:1967uc,tHooft:1974toh} for a selection of seminal works.
-Our focus here is on fluctuations around the other two maximally symmetric spacetimes, dS and AdS.
-One of the main motivations for the case of AdS is the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, which provides a window into a non-perturbative definition of quantum gravity.
+Our focus here is on fluctuations around AdS.
+One of the main motivations is the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, which provides a window into a non-perturbative definition of quantum gravity.
 The correspondence is currently best understood at tree-level, which corresponds to the leading large $N$ behavior in the 't Hooft large $N$ limit of the dual CFT.
 However, to further explore the insights encoded in this duality it is necessary to go beyond the classical approximation and study quantum fluctuations.
 This would allow one to study subleading corrections in the large $N$ expansion.
 Since the metric is dual to the energy-momentum tensor such bulk quantum corrections would capture universal $1/N^2$ corrections.
-On the dS side, such a spacetime provides an excellent approximation for the period during which our universe underwent primordial inflation and may also be of relevance for the current dark energy era.
+The case of positive cosmological constant is also interesting.
+The maximally symmetric solution, the de Sitter (dS) spacetime, provides an excellent approximation for the period during which our universe underwent primordial inflation and may also be of relevance for the current dark energy era.
 Thus, beyond the importance on theoretical grounds, quantum gravitational effects in dS may also be of phenomenological interest.
+We will comment on this case in the concluding paragraph.

 Quantum computations on curved spacetimes are significantly more difficult than those in flat spacetime, one of the main reasons being that propagators in curved spacetimes (when they can actually be computed explicitly) are given by complicated expressions often involving special functions.
 This makes the computation of Feynman diagrams very difficult, as the integrals involved are intractable.
-In this Letter, we address this problem in (A)dS by presenting a particularly simple expression for the graviton propagator.
+In this Letter, we address this problem in AdS by presenting a particularly simple covariant expression for the graviton propagator.

 Because gravity is diffeomorphism invariant, which is a gauge symmetry, in order to define the graviton propagator one needs to gauge fix by following the Faddeev–Popov procedure and introducing corresponding ghost fields into the action.
 Equivalently, one can proceed by following the prescription of Becchi-Rouet-Stora-Tyutin (BRST) quantization and start directly from the BRST invariant action.